Forms Validation

 .
 Whether a file or image is of the

-required type is detected by its signature.
-The integrity of the entire file is not checked.
-You can find out if an image is not
+required type is detected based on its signature, and the integrity of the entire file is not checked.
+You can determine if

-corrupted for example by trying to load it.
+an image is corrupted, for example, by trying to load it.

 Error Messages